harshsepi0l/HHQV2-Backend/README.md

 -- ' npx/npm prisma db push ' to push all the tables from the prisma client (outrospection).
 -- ' npx/npm prisma help ' to get help for the CLI

+-- ' npx/npm prisma generate ' to generate the models for the client

+-- 'npx/npm prisma studio ' to visually see the models in a localhost

 Happy Coding!